semgrep/semgrep-docs/docs/writing-rules/glossary.md

 Cross-file analysis is usually used in contrast to intrafile (also known as per-file analysis), where each file is analyzed as a standalone block of code.

+Within Semgrep, cross-file **and** cross-function analysis is simply referred to as cross-file analysis.

 Semgrep OSS is limited to per-file analysis.

 ## Cross-function analysis

 Cross-function analysis means that interactions between functions are taken into account.
 This improves taint analysis, which tracks unsanitized variables flowing from a source to a sink through arbitrarily many functions.

-For the purpose of its usage in Semgrep, cross-function analysis implies intrafile or per-file analysis.
+Within Semgrep documentation, cross-function analysis implies intrafile or per-file analysis.
 Each file is still analyzed as a standalone block, but within the file it takes into account how information flows between functions.

 Also known as **interprocedural** analysis.